 Through this tour we hope to give you insight into the local culture.
 Markets and food play a huge role in the local culture and society, so this tour provides a fun way to explore local life.

 Two of the things that Bangkok is most famous for are markets and food, and the area between the Flower Market and Chinatown has probably the greatest diversity of both.
 This isn’t a shopping tour and it isn’t a full food tour.
 It’s a walking tour where we explore Thai culture through markets and snacks!
 As we walk we will pass through several market areas selling a diverse range of items.

-Starting with a brief walk through the flower market we will continue to walk through places famous market areas like Ban Mo, The Old Siam, Phahurat, Sampaeng, Khlong Thom, Charoen Chai and Talad Mai.
-As we walk we will see each area focusing on items ranging from fabrics, electronics, DVDs, guns, wedding accessories, fashion accessories, funeral accessories and food!
+What follows will be a brief walk through the flower market and then continuing to walk through famous market areas like Ban Mo, The Old Siam, Phahurat, Sampaeng, Khlong Thom, Charoen Chai and Talad Mai.
+As you walk you will see how each area focuses on specific items ranging from fabrics, electronics, DVDs, guns, wedding accessories, fashion accessories, funeral accessories and food!
 Actually, everywhere sells food and we will stop for a diverse range of snacks along the way.

 You will stop for snacks in at least 5 places.
 Most snack stops are planned but some may be spontaneous.

 The tour finishes in the heart of Chinatown and from there the guide will either help you get to your next destination, or if you want to explore the area further you can carry on by yourself to visit the Golden Buddha (Wat Traimit) or explore street food in Yaowarat.